polterguy/polterguy.github.io/documentation/magic/components/tasks/index.md

 ---
-title: Persisted and scheduled Hyperlambda tasks
+title: Persist and schedule tasks
-description: Magic allows you to persist Hyperlambda snippets into your database, for then to schedule these snippets to execute whenever you want them to execute.
+description: You can easily create Hyperlambda code that you save for later execution, for then to schedule your task to be executed in the future.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-tasks.jpg"
 ---

-# Persisted and scheduled Hyperlambda tasks
+# Persist and schedule tasks

 The tasks component allows you to create and administrate persisted Hyperlambda tasks, and/or schedule tasks for executing, either in a repeating pattern somehow, or at an exact date and time in the future.